noto-rious/Nitro.Self-V3/README.md

 Features cooldown settings, and an optional giveway joiner.
 It also sends a DM to the giveaway host when won(also optional).

-More features comming soon, like webhook support and a custom DM message with variable support.
+Might look into adding webhook support later.

 ![Screenshot](screenshot.png)